All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889 New York (New Yorks, Giants)

-Right: This rendering is based on partial visual documentation for uniform style and written documentation for color.
-Some important details may be undocumented or difficult to determine.
-An educated guess is made to complete the rendering.
+These renderings are based on visual documentation for uniform style and written documentation for color.
+Important details may be undocumented or difficult to determine.
+An educated guess is made to complete the renderings.

 Rendering accuracy: Year: undocumented Team: documented